Volos: Architecture

-Two of the most known churches of Volos, St Nicholas and Sts Constantine and Helen on the promenade, were designed by architect Aristotelis Zachos.
+Two of the most known churches of Volos, St Nicholas and St Constantine and Helen on the promenade, were designed by architect Aristotelis Zachos.
 Volos was once also characterised by a number of old mansions, the majority of which were destroyed after the earthquakes in 1955.
 Nowadays, only some of them have been saved, restored and have a new, mainly public, use.

 The development of the new city coincided with the flourishing of neoclassicism.
 Public buildings conformed to this style and private buildings belonging to prosperous merchants were particularly sophisticated.
 Typical examples include: